Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    > Note: In the output of the command, verify that the value of **RegistrationState** is listed as **Registered**.

-## Exercise 2: Implement Azure HPC OnDemand Platform cloud infrastructure
+## Exercise 2: Implement Azure HPC OnDemand Platform infrastructure

 Duration: 90 minutes